glassSnowBa11/Zach_BlueStampPortfolio/index.md

 - I add a motion sensor to the smart light and switch the LDR to a 2 mohm instead of 5 mohm to demo the light better
 - I was most surprised on how simple the updates to the code and adding how the motion sensor was
 - The biggest challenged of milestone two was wiring the motion sensor
+- I learned that it was good to take a step back and see what the problem is
 - A cityscape for the light and a street light frame to hold the smart light

 # First Milestone